ypwhs/reviewer/readme.md

 ### Possible enhancements (feel free to pull requests these or anything else you find useful and we will discuss it)

-* Make data refresh without pasting JSON all the time.
+* Switch data refresh to direct link once Udacity adds CORs headers to avoid the middleman.
-  * Need Udacity to add CORs headers first, then a token could be saved and reused instead.
 * Use of D3 for graph of earnings or other interesting data.
 * Decide max number of list items per page based on window height.